quasarframework/quasar/docs/src/pages/vue-components/editor.md

 ## Caveats

 ### Autocorrect & spellcheck
-There may be occassions where you want to turn off the integrated autocorrect, autocomplete, autocapitalization and spelling correction "features" that many modern browsers offer.
+There may be occasions where you want to turn off the integrated autocorrect, autocomplete, autocapitalization and spelling correction "features" that many modern browsers offer.
 To do this, simply wrap the `<q-editor>` component in a `<form>` element, like this:

 ```html
 <form